Belgium: 10 April 2019

 The following is a summary concerning the current position in some of the key EU27 jurisdictions.

-The German parliament has adopted a bill which, inter alia, sets out a national transition regime for regulated market participants from the UK in case of a hard Brexit.
+On 29 March 2019, a bill entered into force in Germany which, inter alia, sets out a national transition regime for regulated market participants from the UK in case of a hard Brexit.
 Given the tax-related provisions also included, the bill is entitled “Tax Act relating to Brexit” (Brexit-Steuerbegleitgesetz – Brexit-StBG).

 General transition regime

-The Brexit-StBG introduces transitional rules for the following regulated market participants and trading venues that target the German market from the UK:
+The Brexit-StBG introduced transitional rules for the following regulated market participants and trading venues that target the German market from the UK:

 - credit institutions;